Regularity in time along the coarse scale flow for the incompressible Euler equations: The proof

 \subsection{On the endpoint regularity}

-The argument of line \eqref{ineq:gotTheHolder} establishes that the sequence $P_{\leq k} v$ is Cauchy in the space $C_{t,x}^\b$ for $\b < \a < 1$, and hence $v \in C_{t,x}^\b$ for $\b < \a$.
-Here we show that a more careful argument (which adapts the main idea in the Littlewood-Paley theory characterization of H\"{o}lder spaces) establishes the endpoint regularity $v \in C_{t,x}^\a$.
+The argument of line \eqref{ineq:gotTheHolder} shows that the sequence $P_{\leq k} v$ is Cauchy in the space $C_{t,x}^\b$ for $\b < \a < 1$; thus $v \in C_{t,x}^\b$ for $\b < \a$.
+Here we show that a more careful argument (adapting the technique in the Littlewood-Paley theory characterization of H\"{o}lder spaces) establishes the endpoint regularity $v \in C_{t,x}^\a$.